COSMETIC SURGERY CLAIMS IRELAND

 What you should also know is that it may not be enough for you to file a claim simply because you are dissatisfied by the result of your cosmetic surgery.
 There is a fine line between being unhappy with the results and actual malpractice or negligence.

 The legal stand is that prospective claimants ought to be realistic and reasonable about the outcome of the procedure that they had elected to undergo.

-Step- by- step process to making a cosmetic surgery claim through a solicitor :
+Step- by- step process for making a cosmetic surgery compensation claim through a solicitor :